zshi719/2025-Data-24100/README.md

 7. Fix Part 3 to only load ~5 of the years.
 It is too many for some machines.
 8. Move pdb to autodocs lectures.
 It is short.
 9. Add information about log rotation to logs
+10. Add "F" to pyproject.toml
+11. Update late policy on assignments if more than 5 hours => 50% off.
 </details>

 ## Course Description